Reflections on the many great and helpful tools I've found in seeking the voice of the God of my heart.

 I am, as always, profoundly grateful to the many teachers I've been blessed to encounter in my life.
 If in writing my truth I can give back even a bit of what I've been given, I am happy.

-Like many, I am a seeker, looking to more fully express the glory and grace of this existence.
-For as long as I can remember I have been searching for my own truth.
-I have always been on a quest for a deeper and more meaningful, or practical relationship with the supreme being.
 Along the way I have met many great teachers, studied with others who are like-minded, and picked up some very practical tools to help me communicate with and express the God within.
-I am still on that quest and hope to share my daily journey with you.
+I am still on that quest and hope to share my daily journey with you through my blog.
 I welcome your thoughts ...Namaste